jaafar0dev/blog-with-flask/README.md

 on *app.py*, edit the name for the name of your blog, admin name and password also and deploy it.
 You can also style it to your taste using css and html.

+**Routes**

+"domain"/dashboard - This is where you can create blog posts "domain"/admin - This is where you login as an admin, the default password and username is "admin" "domain"/ is where viewers can see all your blog posts.